 You may be wondering what is the difference between travel health insurance and the health insurance that you already have in Canada.

-Provincial health insurance plans such as OHIP and international student health insurance plans such as UHIP provide basic health insurance coverage.
+Provincial health insurance plans such as OHIP (Ontario Health Insurance Plan) and international student health insurance plans such as UHIP (University Health Insurance Plan) provide basic health insurance coverage in Canada.
 These basic plans do not provide sufficient coverage outside of Canada, which can lead to extremely expensive hospital bills if you fall sick while travelling.

-As of December 31, 2019 OHIP no longer provides out-of-country coverage to travellers.
-As a result, if you do not have travel health insurance while overseas, you will have to pay for everything yourself.
-These bills can quickly become very high: a single day hospital stay in the USA could average around $5,220 USD (approx. $6800 CAD)…assuming you will stay more than one day, you may end up paying more for your treatment than for your tuition.
+OHIP coverage outside of Canada is severely limited, and OHIP also strongly advises purchasing private health insurance before leaving Ontario for any uninsured services.
+If you do not have travel health insurance while overseas, you will likely have to pay for everything yourself.
+These bills can quickly become very high: a single day hospital stay in the USA could average around $5,220 USD (approx. $6800 CAD), assuming you will stay more than one day, you may end up paying more for your treatment than for your tuition.

 As you can see, basic health insurance plans are not sufficient!
 For this reason, you are required to have sufficient and appropriate travel health insurance before leaving on university activity.